 I’d have been the same.
 I would’ve thought “I bet there is more to this story, a whole ‘other side.’
 There will be something legitimate that triggered the Social Care referral, I bet.”

-That is, until I read the contents of Peter’s school and local authority (LA) files.
+That is until I read the contents of Peter’s school and local authority (LA) files.
 To say it was interesting is an understatement; I literally shook in shock for three days.
 What had gone on behind the scenes, completely unknown to me, was like a never ending horror story.
 I remember crying and screaming hysterically over and over down the phone to one someone “They will never, ever, stop and there is nothing I can do.
 They won’t stop.
 They just won’t stop.”
 That is how it felt, and that is what, in fact, had happened over the preceding three plus years behind the scenes….
 What I had read was a relentless stream of harmful rubbish – documented as fact.
-Years of senior teaching staff fairly frantically looking for explanation as as to why Peter was ‘fine’ and the medical teams were wrong.
+Years of senior teaching staff fairly frantically looking for an explanation as to why Peter was ‘fine’ and the medical teams were wrong.
 I was caught in the crossfire by describing the difficulties that he had and asking for help.

 It had gone unchallenged despite the fact that none of it made any sense.
-Some professionals acted as protagonists, actively encouraging it, like it was an exciting bit of gossip.
+Some professionals acted as protagonists, actively encouraging it like it was an exciting bit of gossip.
 These were fed more information by the Head Teacher leading the ‘campaign’.
 Some walked away.
 Some had tried in vain to put forward another view only to find that it fell on deaf ears.
 The latter two groups were largely ignored by the protagonists and their advice and recommendations for Peter were subsequently ignored.
 Those professionals were gossiped about too and their recommendations (literally in one case) were thrown back at them.

 When posting ‘the book’ I made the decision to remove the more direct references to this whole underhand and unsafe practice, as I felt that the readers would struggle, as I would have done, not to think “There must be more to this.”